mnussbaum/waybar-sway-workspace-output-manager/README.md

 This project watches for Sway workspace events and writes Waybar custom module text to one output file per Sway workspace.
 This way I can configure a custom appearance for each Sway workspace in Waybar by configuring each one as a separate custom module.
-Run the workspace manager as a daemon and then config Waybar like this:
+Run the workspace output manager as a daemon and then configure Waybar to tail the workspace output files:

 ```
 "custom/sway-workspaces-1": {